-To this end, we consider two other variants, i.e., modifiers appear more than 50 times and 100 times which lead to 1,966 labels and 1,109 labels, respectively. \autoref{figure:label_num} shows the results.
-We find that for semantic, modifier, and image similarities, \attack with 1,109 labels and 1,966 labels have slightly weaker performance than \attack with 7,672 labels.
-For instance, the semantic similarities for 1,109, 1,966, and 7,672 labels are 0.64, 0.65, and 0.66, respectively.
+To this end, we consider two other variants, i.e., modifiers appear more than 50 times and 100 times which lead to 1,966 labels and 1,109 labels, respectively. \autoref{figure:label_num} in the Appendix shows the results.
+We find that for semantic, modifier, image, and pixel similarities, \attack with 1,109 labels and 1,966 labels have slightly weaker performance than \attack with 7,672 labels.
+For instance, the semantic similarities for 1,109, 1,966, and 7,672 labels are 0.67, 0.68, and 0.70, respectively.
 This is reasonable as a relatively small modifier set can already cover most modifiers in target prompts, as shown in \autoref{figure:modifier_appearance_times}.

-\autoref{figure:threshold} shows the results regarding the impact of the posterior threshold for the multi-label classifier.
-We find that \attack obtains the highest modifier similarity and image similarity when the threshold is set to 0.6.
-For semantic similarity, the highest result (0.67) is achieved when the threshold is 0.3, which is very close to the semantic similarity (0.66) when the threshold is 0.6.
+\mypara{Threshold} \autoref{figure:threshold} in the Appendix shows the results regarding the impact of the posterior threshold for the multi-label classifier.
+We find that \attack obtains the highest modifier, image, and pixel similarity when the threshold is set to 0.6.
+For semantic similarity, the highest result (0.71) is achieved when the threshold is 0.3, which is very close to the semantic similarity (0.70) when the threshold is 0.6.
 In conclusion, 0.6 is a suitable threshold for the multi-label classifier of \attack.